 In many cases, whiplash is the result of a car crash or other type of accident.
 If you want to press legal charges against the person responsible, it’s important to seek medical care following the incident.
 Your doctor will be able to document your condition, so you can seek damages to cover your healthcare costs.

-Your doctor will normally ask you certain questions about the incident, such as how it occurred, where you feel pain, and whether the pain is dull, shooting, or sharp.
-He or she may also do a physical examination to check your range of motion and look for areas of tenderness.
+Your doctor will normally ask you certain questions about your injury, such as how it occurred, where you feel pain, and whether the pain is dull, shooting, or sharp.
+They may also do a physical examination to check your range of motion and look for areas of tenderness.

-Your doctor might order an X-ray to ensure your pain is not connected to any other type of injury or degenerative disease like arthritis.
+Your doctor might order an X-ray to ensure your pain isn’t connected to any other type of injury or degenerative disease like arthritis.

-Other tests—such as CT scans and MRIs—will allow your doctor to assess any damage or inflammation in the soft tissues, spinal cord, or nerves.
+Other tests, such as computerized tomography (CT) scans and magnetic resonance imaging (MRIs), will allow your doctor to assess any damage or inflammation in the soft tissues, spinal cord, or nerves.

 The treatments for whiplash are relatively simple.
 Doctors will often prescribe over-the-counter pain medication like Tylenol or aspirin.
 More severe injuries may require prescription painkillers, and muscle relaxants to reduce muscle spasms.

 In addition to medication, physical therapy plays a crucial role in recovery.
 You may want to apply ice or heat to the injured area and practice simple exercises to build strength and flexibility in your neck.
-According to the National Institutes of Health, practicing good posture and learning relaxation techniques to keep your neck muscles from straining also contribute to a faster recovery (NIH, 2012).
+Practicing good posture and learning relaxation techniques to keep your neck muscles from straining also contribute to a faster recovery.

 You might be given a foam collar to keep your neck stable.

-In addition to the methods mentioned above, you may also try alternative remedies to treat the pain from your whiplash injury.
+You may also want to try alternative remedies to treat the pain from your whiplash injury.
+Some of the remedies include:

 - acupuncture (although no studies definitively confirm acupuncture’s ability to ease neck pain)